- Recreation & Activities

 You can now pay for the renewal of your business license on-line using a credit card.

-Starting July 1, 2019 all business licenses will expire 12 months after they are issued. the 25% late fee will be applied for businesses that are not renewed within 45 days after their renewal period ends.
+All business licenses will expire 12 months after they are issued.
+A 25% late fee will be applied for businesses that are not renewed within 45 days after their renewal period ends.